psimm/text-tournament/readme.md

 ## Usage

+### 1. Run a Tournament

-1. Run the `tournament` script with the options and attributes you want to compare.
+Run the `tournament` script with the options and attributes you want to compare.
 For example:

 ```bash
 tournament -c Apple -c Microsoft -c Google -a innovation -a trustworthiness --label companies --filepath data/results.csv